Seventy years on from Horsefair

-Looking down from the tower of St Peter’s Church in the summer of 1963, we see again that the “Times are a Changing”
+Looking down from the tower of St Peter’s Church in the late 1960s, we see again that “Times are a Changing”.

-In the foreground are now two extensive car-parks, where the Majestic Retail Market and Patch were up until 1962.
+In the foreground, we see there are now two extensive car-parks where the Majestic Retail Market and Patch once stood.

 On the left is the Civic Hall opened in 1938 as our new social and cultural centre.

-On its left the extensions to the Telephone Exchange is progressing well.
+On its left the extension to the Telephone Exchange is progressing well.

-Well if we turn the clock back some forty years that same area from Mitre Fold to Wadhams Hill, it would appear like this:
+Well if we turn the clock back some forty years that same area from Mitre Fold to Wadhams Hill would appear like this…

 The top of North Street pictured here – as Britain was recovering from the “Great War” – was one of the busiest corners of the town.

-With the likes of the Markets, the Hippodrome, and the Molineux Grounds close by, it came alive at 6.00 am in the morning and was still busy at 11.00 pm at night.
+With the likes of the Markets, the Hippodrome, and Molineux Grounds close by, It came alive at 6.00, in the morning and was still busy at 11.00 pm at night.

-Today though must be a Sunday, as there’s no trading on the Open Market, the patch is empty of stalls and produce, and the street is far too quiet for any weekday.
+Today though must be a Sunday, as there’s no trading on the Open Market, the patch is empty of stalls and produce, and North street is far too quiet for any weekday.